-As someone who used to live in Florida and who still visits multiple times a year, I’ve had this 1 day in St. Augustine on the back burner for years.
+Even as someone who used to live in Florida and still visits annually, I had my plan for spending 1 day in St. Augustine on the back burner for years.
 I typically spend my time on the southern, more Gulf Coast-ier side of things and had never made it that far north.

 I’d always been drawn to the history (forts!), the mystery (ghosts!), and the fact that it’s America’s oldest continuously settled city (men in wigs!).
 This year I finally decided to make a special trip to the top of Florida to check out the Ancient City.
 Read on to see how you can organize your own jam-packed 1 day in St. Augustine.